 There's a popular way of categorizing tasks, called the Eisenhower Matrix.
 It puts tasks along two axis — important and urgent

 It's too easy to shirk off important but not urgent responsibilities.
 Something like “I should learn Excel” is something that can greatly benefit your career, but without deadlines attached to the goal and consequences attached to the deadlines, it's just too easy at any given point to not do it.

-Pomodoros are the bread and butter to productivity.
+Pomodoros are the poster childs of the productivity community.
 Pomodoros are time blocks (usually 25 minutes) in which you work on a single task, followed by a short break.
 Dashes are the shorter version of Pomodoros, which last 5 mins.
-Pomodoros are a well covered subject in the literature of productivity, so I think they’re worth someone else covering the subject matter if you want to read into it.
-For the break portion, you should read Cal Newport’s article On Deep Breaks.
+Pomodoros are a well covered subject in the literature of productivity, so I think they're worth someone else covering the subject matter if you want to read into it.
+For the break portion, you should read Cal Newport's article On Deep Breaks.

 Neil Fiore's book “The Now Habit” introduces a concept called “persistent starting” that helps overcoming procrastination by helping individuals focus on making progress rather than producing results.
 “Keep on starting, and finishing will take care of itself.
 When you're afraid of finishing, keep asking, ‘When can I start?'”.